Regional Network for Equity in Health in East and Southern Africa (EQUINET) and People's Health Movement (PHM)

 East and Southern Africa Regional Peoples Health University

 Theme: Past, present and future struggles for Health equity

 The first East and Southern Africa Regional People’s Health University (ESA RPHU) jointly convened by PHM and EQUINET is being held virtually to build and share evidence, experience, analysis and knowledge on health equity to support regional co-operation and joint engagement, from local to global level, on shared priorities.

-The course will have a 10 WEEK INTERACTIVE PROGRAMME in English covering key issues and actions to advance health equity in the ESA region.
+The course has a 10 WEEK INTERACTIVE PROGRAMME in English covering key issues and actions to advance health equity in the ESA region.

-The course will take place in closed sessions for 30-40 course participants, with open access online dissemination of plenary presentations and RESOURCES.
-We will provide time between sessions for engagement and feedback from participant organisations on the issues raised, including on the follow up with EQUINET and PHM.
+The course is taking place in closed sessions for 30-40 course participants, with open access online dissemination of plenary presentations and RESOURCES.
+We provide time between sessions for engagement and feedback from participant organisations on the issues raised, including on the follow up with EQUINET and PHM.

 We received a great response from applicants based / working in the east and southern Africa region (Angola, Botswana, DRC, Kenya, Lesotho, Madagascar, Malawi, Mozambique, Mauritius, Namibia, South Africa, Swaziland, Tanzania, Uganda, Zimbabwe, Zambia) in state, non-state, community-based institutions involved in health-related work, from health and other sectors and disciplines !

 Applicants are activists working in or with organisations or networks that engage with grassroots communities and at district, national and /or international level and to have support from their organisations for their participation.
 Basic proficiency in English and an ability to connect online regularly using zoom with a smartphone/ipad/laptop/desktop is essential.
 We will give particular consideration to applicants under 35 years and with disabilities.